The poem “No Men Are Foreign" by James Kirkup

 Antonyms: Purify, clean, protect.

-Example: The destruction of nature outrages peaceful people.
+Example: The destruction of nature outrages many people.

 Synonyms: Conscious, informed, mindful.